 2. Tool result injected into the system prompt mid-session

-3. No trust label on tool-role messages
+3. No trust role on tool messages

 4. The tool result is a large unstructured text block